xz687/MTEE-Code/README.md

-# Code and Data for "Deep learning–assisted insights into molecular-level transport in heterogeneous electrolyte films on electrodes"
+# Code and Data for "Deep-learning-assisted insights into molecular transport in heterogeneous electrolyte films on electrodes"

 ## Overview

-This repository holds the code developed for the paper "Deep learning–assisted insights into molecular-level transport in heterogeneous electrolyte films on electrodes".
+This repository holds the code developed for the paper "Deep-learning-assisted insights into molecular transport in heterogeneous electrolyte films on electrodes".
 The code provides guidance and resources for replicating the processes mentioned in the paper.

 ## Directory Structure